ironscar/dba-starter/postgres/docs/13 - high-availability.md

     - Warm and Hot standby servers can be kept up to date with a stream of WAL records
     - if primary fails, these standby servers can be quickly made primary
     - this can be synchronous or asynchronous, and has to be done for the entire database
-    - Warm standbys can be done by `File-based log shipping` or `Streaming replication` or both
+    - Warm standbys can be done by `File-based log shipping` (skip) or `Streaming replication` (preferred) or both
-    - Hot standbys have their own setup
+    - Hot standbys are just a setting that can either allow read connections or not
   - `Logical Replication`
     - DB server can send stream of data modifications constructed from WAL to another server and also subscribe to changes from another
     - conflict resolution might become necessary as a result